 For all ranks, recommendations for the award of promotion or tenure shall include evidence that candidates have consistently performed their duties in a professional and competent manner since the last promotion.
 In addition, recommendations for promotion or tenure shall include evidence that the candidate has met all of the requirements of the University Criteria for Tenure and Promotion.
 Statements in support of a recommendation for the award of tenure or promotion shall be specific and documented for each requirement (teaching, scholarly activity, and service).
-Statements in support of a recommendation shall be specific and documented for each requirement (teaching, scholarly activity, and service).
-Statements in support of a recommendation shall be specific and documented.
+Statements in support of a recommendation against tenure or promotion shall be specific and documented.